CALL

 used in taxidermy procedures.
 These items include manikins,

-and bird mounting, rug materials, base materials, tanning
+and bird mounting, base materials, airbrush kit, tanning

 and shipping fees.
 Students can bring their own specimens